 Cleveland Cosmetic & Plastic Surgery Center surgeons have fine-tuned the use of endoscopic cameras and other technological advances for mid-face lift procedures that target the skin and muscle tissue in the cheeks – tightening and smoothing the appearance of deep marionette lines (vertical lines that run downward from the outer corners of the mouth along the outside of the chin) and nasolabial folds.
-The surgery lasts approximately two hours, unless additional procedures are being completed at the same time.
+The mid-face lift surgery lasts approximately two hours, unless additional procedures are being completed at the same time.

 What are the different types of mid-face lift/cheek lift procedures?

 One of the newest approaches to the mid-face lift is the minimally invasive percutaneous mid-face lift (PML).
-Developed by Cleveland Clinic facial aesthetic surgeons, this minimally invasive procedure reduces sagging skin below the eyes and diminishes lines around the mouth and nose through the use of very small incisions and without the need to cut tissue or muscle.
+Developed by Cleveland Clinic facial aesthetic surgeons, this minimally invasive face lift procedure reduces sagging skin below the eyes and diminishes lines around the mouth and nose through the use of very small incisions and without the need to cut tissue or muscle.

 During a minimally invasive mid-face lift, your surgeon repositions the fat pad using a simple suspension system placed discreetly underneath the skin.
 A small incision in the hairline at your temple (between the ear and the forehead) and two tiny punctures on the cheek provide access for needles that are used to thread very fine sutures under the skin and through the top of the fat pad.